frctl/fractal-docs/docs/guide/web/README.md

 The web UI is built upon *themes*.
 Themes are very powerful, and allow complete control over everything from look and feel to URLs and functionality.
 Themes can be used to customise the look and feel of the web UI to match your project or even to give a completely different 'view' of your component library to different project stakeholders - for instance a 'no code' theme for people that might only be interested in reviewing the component previews.

-The ~@TODOLINK @default-theme', 'default theme') }} (called 'Mandelbrot') that ships with Fractal also supports a number of customisation options if you don't want to roll your own custom theme from scratch.
+The [default theme](./default-theme.html) (called 'Mandelbrot') that ships with Fractal also supports a number of customisation options if you don't want to roll your own custom theme from scratch.

 <!--